Pioneering learning and teaching at Brunel Medical School

 Team-Based Learning (TBL)

-TBL sessions will be run by experienced TBL facilitators who will be joined by medical and health professionals (Content Experts) in the subject area being taught.
+TBL sessions will be run by experienced TBL facilitators who'll be joined by medical and health professionals (Content Experts) in the subject area being taught.
 This creates a highly interactive and collaborative learning environment for our students.

 This will allow strong bonds to be created so that peer-to-peer learning can be maximised.

-TBL also helps prepare students for their clinical placements in hospitals starting in Year 3; equipping students with the knowledge and communication skills required to thrive confidently in the clinical environment.
+TBL also helps prepare you for your clinical placements in hospitals starting in Year 3; equipping you with the knowledge and communication skills required to thrive confidently in the clinical environment.

 TBL thumb 2023